 - Display countdown timers (for special offers, coupons, etc …)

-- And so many other features!
+- And so much more!

-For example, your web visitors can easily:
+For example, your web visitors can:

 - Contact you using contact forms